Read the question aloud

 Open the accessibility toolbar to change fonts and contrast, access a dictionary, use a ruler and more

-Go on admit it.
-You played one of these at school when you were younger.
+Did you play one of these at school when you were younger?

 What examples can you think of that we see in everyday life?